 All but one of the Hostage maps were removed from the competitive map pool over time (with Office being the exception).
 Italy’s winding streets and lovely architecture made it an interesting map to traverse but a nightmare to move the hostages in and out from.
 Amusingly, the map veterancy achievements still remain – an odd quirk of CS:GO’s development and a memorial of what the game once was.

 Released with the 1.1 beta, Assault was one of the most popular maps in the history of the game, though perhaps one that hasn’t adapted well to the CS:GO era.
 With CT players trying to storm a two-story warehouse, it’s almost impossible to use smokes effectively or to cover your angles before entering.
 Vent-crawling and odd sniping spots on the other side of the map made it even more of an odd gameplay experience, and as the focus on the esport scene and defusal mode kept increasing, it was moved to the exclusive Hostage group instead of remaining a part of the competitive matchmaking options.

 Another one of the classic Hostage maps, there’s probably a bit too much crawling and cheese involved to keep it around in a semi-serious setting, and the map feels somewhat larger than most other CS:GO maps, but it was still fun to occasionally queue it for a round of matchmaking.
-Like Cobblestone, this map also received a holiday version quite recently.
+Like Cobblestone, the Militia CS:GO map also received a holiday version quite recently.